John Poindexter

 John Marlan Poindexter (born August 12, 1936) is a retired United States naval officer and Department of Defense official.
 He was Deputy National Security Advisor and National Security Advisor during the Reagan administration.
 He was convicted in April 1990 of multiple felonies as a result of his actions in the Iran–Contra affair, but his convictions were reversed on appeal in 1991.
 During the George W. Bush administration, he served a brief stint as the director of the DARPA Information Awareness Office.
 He is the father of NASA astronaut and U.S. Navy Captain Alan G. Poindexter.

 Early life and career

 Poindexter was born in Odon, Indiana, the son of Marlan G. and Ellen (Sommers) Poindexter.
 He received his undergraduate degree from the United States Naval Academy in 1958, where he graduated first in a class of 899.
-His fellow graduates included astronaut Bruce McCandless II (who graduated second) and Senator John McCain; previous National Security Advisor Robert McFarlane was a contemporary, graduating the following year.
+His fellow graduates included astronaut Bruce McCandless II (who graduated second) and Senator John McCain (who graduated 894th); previous National Security Advisor Robert McFarlane was a contemporary, graduating the following year.

 Poindexter received an MS (1961) and PhD (1964) in nuclear physics from the California Institute of Technology.
 For his dissertation, he conducted laboratory research to further develop a model for understanding the Mössbauer effect with Nobel Laureate Rudolf Mössbauer.